 |•If no violation has been found, records of the case shall be destroyed and confidentiality maintained.|

-The department chair/facilitator may reaffirm the sanctions imposed by the instructor or impose other sanctions listed in Section 22.214.171.124 of this policy.
+The Department Chair/Facilitator may reaffirm the sanctions imposed by the instructor or impose other sanctions listed in Section 18.104.22.168.

 |•If no violation has been found, records of the case shall be destroyed and confidentiality maintained.|

-•If the evidence supports a finding of guilt, the department chair /facilitator shall impose or reaffirm sanctions listed in Section 126.96.36.199 of this policy.
+•If the evidence supports a finding of guilt the Department Chair /Facilitator shall impose or reaffirm sanctions listed in Section 22.214.171.124.

-The instructor and/or department chair/facilitator may decline to impose sanctions, leaving the decision to the College Academic Honesty Committee.
+The Instructor and/or Department Chair/Facilitator may decline to impose sanctions, leaving the decision to the College Committee on Academic Honesty.
+Following the outcome of the College Committee, subsequent adjudication by the instructor is prohibited.

-•The department chair/facilitator shall write a brief letter addressed to the Associate Dean of Undergraduate Affairs.
-This letter shall summarize the violation, the nature of the evidence, and the outcome of the informal departmental hearing along with all physical evidence.
+•The Department Chair/Facilitator shall write a brief letter addressed to the Associate Dean of Undergraduate Education.
+This letter shall summarize the violation, the nature of the evidence, and the outcome of the hearing along with all physical evidence.
 All documents are to be submitted within one week of the informal hearing.

-All evidence shall be retained by the Associate Dean of Undergraduate Affairs.
-Once
+All evidence shall be retained by Dean of Undergraduate Education.
+Once the adjudication

-the adjudication process has been completed the instructor and/or department chair
+process has been completed the instructor and/or Department Chair shall not retain

-Upon receipt of a violation, the undergraduate dean's office will review the student's file to determine if there are any previous violations noted.
-If the student is pursuing a degree outside the College of Arts and Sciences, the undergraduate dean of the College of Arts and Sciences may contact the dean of the respective college, at his/her discretion.
+Upon receipt of a violation, the Undergraduate Dean’s office will review the student’s file to determine if there are any previous violations noted.
+If the student is pursuing a degree outside the College of Arts and Sciences, the Undergraduate Dean of Arts and Sciences may contact the Dean of the respective college, at his/her discretion.

-The College Academic Honesty Committee shall be composed of six members (two from each of the divisions in the college) elected by the faculty of the College for staggered two-year terms.
-The Committee is charged with:
+The College Committee on Academic Honesty shall be composed of six members (two from each of the divisions in the College) elected by the faculty of the College for staggered two-year terms.
+The Committee is charged with

-This notification will serve as acknowledgment that the student has been contacted
+This notification will serve as acknowledgement that the student has been contacted

 regarding the outcome of the case and that the supporting evidence has been placed in the

-student's file.
-In this report the Associate Dean of Undergraduate Affairs will issue a
+student’s file.
+In this report the Associate Dean of Undergraduate Education will issue a

 reminder to destroy any outstanding evidence concerning the case and to maintain

-confidentiality of the case to protect the integrity of the student.
+confidentiality of the case to protect the integrity of the student in accordance with the Maintenance Records Policy of Saint Louis University found at https://www.slu.edu/academics/graduate/university-wide_academic_integrity_policy_final_6-26-15.pdf